Study Abroad - FAQ’s for Study Abroad

 Is it necessary to speak a foreign language?

+You can now find a study abroad program in English in almost every country.
 Most programs do not require language prerequisites and use English as the language of instruction.
-Ask the Study Abroad Advisor which programs require language proficiency.

 Where will I live?